ardunn/dex/README.md

 - **Status**: Todo, In progress (IP), On hold, Done, and Abandoned
 - **Effort**: How much effort (approximately) the task will take to complete (a number, 1-5)
 - **Importance**: How important the task is (a number, 1-5).
-Effort of 5 might be something that could get you promoted, while effort of 1 has almost no consequences.
+Effort of 5 might be something that could get you promoted (or fired!), while effort of 1 has almost no consequences.
-- **Due date**: When the task is due.
+- **Due date**: Day when the task is due.

 #### Projects (collection of tasks)